cfenollosa/os-tutorial/10-32bit-enter/README.md

 After entering 32-bit mode, we will call `BEGIN_PM` which is the entry point for our actual useful code (e.g. kernel code, etc).
 You can read the code at `32bit-main.asm`.
 Compile and run this last file and you will see the two messages on the screen.

 Congratulations!
-Our next step will be to write a simple kernel
+Our next step will be to write a simple kernel.